peter-pakanun/sveltekit-pocketbase/README.md

 ## How it work

   First, the library follow the same steps as [PocketBase JavaScript SDK's SSR Integration](https://github.com/pocketbase/js-sdk#ssr-integration) to authenticate the user each time the page is loaded in the server by checking the user's cookie.
-If the user is authenticated, the user's session will be stored in the server's `pb` instance.
+If the user is authenticated, the user's session will be stored in the server's `locals.pb` instance.
 This also trigger the $user store to be updated with the correct user's model.

-  This ensures that the user's session is always available in the server if the client has valid cookie, and the `pb` instance can be used to fetch the data in the server with the same credential as the client.
+  This ensures that the user's session is always available in the server if the client has valid cookie, and the `locals.pb` instance can be used to fetch the data in the server with the same credential as the client.

   Then, the library provides a way to sync the user's session with the server by create an internal route to handle the user's session.
 This route will be called each time the user's session is updated in the client, and the server will update the user's session accordingly.